dotynshin/dotynshin/README.md

 ### Hi there, I am Daniyar 👋

-- 🔥 I have passion for writing clean and reusable code for award-winning global projects
 - 🔭 I am currently working for https://www.auto.kz/
-- ⚛️ I am currently learning React and Redux-Saga
 - 📫 How to reach me: daniyar.otynshin@gmail.com

 ### Languages and Tools: